 This time last year it was snowing.
 It was so dizzily exciting at first but it soon made way to alarmingly heavy snowfalls, that my first TV debut for making macarons was postponed.
 Instead we consoled ourselves my munching through these spicy orange blossom macarons that I’d prepared for the program.
 All was not lost; we just sat and gorged on them in front of the fire with slippers on, watching the snow outside plus the snow reports on the TV.

-For orange blossom spiced macarons: just follow the recipe for orange blossom macarons (on p.77 of the book), infusing 2 cinnamon sticks, 3 star anises and 2 cloves in the cream.
+For orange blossom spiced macarons: just follow the recipe for orange blossom macarons (on p.77 of the mad about macaron recipe book), infusing 2 cinnamon sticks, 3 star anises and 2 cloves in the cream.

 Meanwhile, these macarons were preparing themselves for another party debut: drunken cranberry egg nog macarons.
 Using my favourite Appleton Estate Rum, I only wished I’d upped the dose by not just macerating the dried cranberries in it but also adding more rum to the vanilla cream, too.
 It just confirms that I should do what I say myself and don’t be afraid to concentrate the flavours as much as possible.

 Cranberry Egg Nog Macarons: Simply follow the basic recipe for vanilla macarons (p.
-35 of the book), using 120ml whole milk and 40ml rum, and add freshly grated nutmeg, cinnamon and 100g of drunken cranberries to the filling.
+35 of Mad About Macarons), using 120ml whole milk and 40ml rum, and add freshly grated nutmeg, cinnamon and 100g of drunken cranberries to the filling.